anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

 title: PostgreSQL StatefulSet
 ---

 In the following set of exercises StatefulSets are presented in a practical manner.
-The PostgreSQL [11] RDBMS is used as an example as the databse is both widely known and of great utility to any developer.
+The PostgreSQL [11] RDBMS is used as an example as the database is both widely known and of great utility to any developer.
 The goal of the exercises are not to build a production grade automation for PostgreSQL but to illustrate StatefulSet concepts.

 ## Designing the StatefulSet